vllm-project/vllm/docs/source/quantization/fp8_e5m2_kv_cache.rst

-.. _fp8_kv_cache:
+.. _fp8_e5m2_kv_cache:

-FP8 KV Cache
+FP8 E5M2 KV Cache
 ==================

 The int8/int4 quantization scheme requires additional scale GPU memory storage, which reduces the expected GPU memory benefits.
-The FP8 data format retains 2~3 mantissa bits and can directly convert float/fp16/bflaot16 and fp8 to each other, which not only simplifies the quantization and dequantization operations, but also does not require additional scale GPU memory storage.
+The FP8 data format retains 2~3 mantissa bits and can convert float/fp16/bflaot16 and fp8 to each other.

 Here is an example of how to enable this feature: